 Greece is truly a dream vacation for almost everyone, and rightfully so: it’s gorgeous, the food is amazing, and you can find a wonderful balance of history, culture and relaxing on the beach.
 Seriously, what’s not to love?

 But with more than 2,000 islands in Greece it can be a challenge to figure out where to go on a Greece island hopping vacation and how to allocate your time.
 I’ve asked Luca, an experienced Greek tour guide and travel planning expert with Go Ask A Local, to share one of his favorite Greek island hopping routes – right through his “backyard”!
 He’ll take you through a balance of must-see hot spots and off-the-radar locations during your 10 days in Greece itinerary.
-You can even schedule a call with Luca to get custom tips for your trip.

 Hey there, Greece travelers!
 My name is Luca and I am a tour guide based in the Cyclades islands.
 I live on Sifnos and Milos part of the year and in Athens during the off-season.
 I work all over the islands, but especially enjoy some of the more authentic ones that are less visited.
 Santorini, Mykonos, Ios, Naxos etc. are wonderful places, but during the summer season the crowds are so intense that they lose much of their charm.